-In Middle-earth, another option which is in my opinion much more important than simply dying due to a wretched existence is the possibility of him (or hijos ajofajos ofhi hijos ajofajos ofhi hijos ajofajos her) joining the ranks of the Enemy.
+In Middle-earth, another option which is in my opinion much more important than simply dying due to a wretched existence is the possibility of him (or her) joining the ranks of the Enemy.
 In this context it does not matter whether he joins Sauron's fold in earnest or tries to become a master himself (e.g. as Saruman did).
 In my opinion such a "Fall from Grace" by joining the fold of the Enemy is even the most likely and regular one and the "dying due to a wretched existence" being rather seldom in special cases.